krstffr/meteor-slidr/README.md

-# krstffr:slidr #
+# krstffr:slidr

-A super simple slideshow thing for Meteor.
-Here's how you use it:
+A simple slideshow (with support for multiple views).

 1. Install it. `meteor add krstffr:slidr`
 1. Create a wrapper DOM element for your slideshow (or more than one if you fancy more views!)